All Episodes

 Many Republicans that want to see action and feel like the Republicans have let them down in terms of keeping their promises.

-Not not just missing an action, Sean.
+Not just missing an action, Sean.

-He's supporting candidates in Arizona that are running against amazing uh MAGA agenda candidates like Dr. Kelly Ward.
+He's supporting candidates in Arizona that are running against amazing MAGA agenda candidates like Dr. Kelly Ward.

 And the same thing has to happen in Arizona.